NestCrafts/nestjs-easyconfig/README.md

 4. Commit changes to your own branch
 5. **Make sure** you merge the latest from "upstream" and resolve conflicts if there is any
 6. Repeat step 3(3) above
+7. git add and run npm run commit and fill in the details accordingly
-7. Push your work back up to your fork
+8. Push your work back up to your fork
-8. Submit a Pull request so that we can review your changes
+9. Submit a Pull request so that we can review your changes

 ## Stay in touch